The Tenancy Agreement

 If a fault becomes apparent at the property, you must inform us immediately.
 Failure to do so may mean that you are held responsible for any further deterioration as a result of the delay.
 Once we have been informed of a fault we will contact the landlord and act upon their instructions.
 If you live in a managed property you will be provided with an out of hours contact number.

-Please Note: you must not instruct a contactor to undertake any work without our permission.
+Please Note: you must not instruct a contractor to undertake any work without our permission.
 The cost of any works carried out without our permission will become your responsibility.